-1. [6] Write a computer program in R to generate pseudorandom Uniform[0,1] numbers, using a method of your choice which is not identical to one already mentioned in class (yes it could be another LCG, but with different parameters).
+1. [4] Write a computer program in R to generate pseudorandom Uniform[0,1] numbers, using a method of your choice which is not identical to one already mentioned in class (either some other method besides LCG, or perhaps an LCG but with different parameters).
 Your program should just use simple arithmetic, and should not use any built-in randomness functions at all.
 Explain your reasons for your choice of method.
-Then, perform various random-number-generations and plots, plus several statistical tests of your own choosing, and discuss how random/uniform/independent your generator seems to be.
+Then, perform various random-number-generations and plots, plus several statistical tests of your own choosing, and discuss how random/uniform/independent/etc your generator seems to be.

-2. [6] Write a computer program in R to compute a good "classical" (i.i.d.)
-Monte Carlo estimate (including standard error and 95% confidence interval) of $\mathbf{E}(Y^2Z^8|\sin(Y^4Z^2)|)$ , where $Y \sim \text{Exponential}(5)$ and $Z \sim \text{Normal}(0,1)$ are independent.
+2. [4] Write a computer program in R to compute a good "classical" (i.i.d.)
+Monte Carlo estimate (including standard error and 95% confidence interval) of $\mathbf{E} |Y^2 Z^5 \sin(Y^3 Z^2)|$, where $Y \sim \text{Exponential}(3)$ and $Z \sim \text{Normal}(0,1)$ are independent.
+(The bars mean "absolute value".)
 Your program should use your own pseudorandom function from the previous question, and should not use any built-in randomness functions (for any distributions).
-Run your program several times, and produce a final estimate.
+Run your program multiple times, and produce a final estimate.
 Then, using only the results of your Monte Carlo estimator (not numerical integration or any other comparison), discuss how accurate you think your estimate is, and why.